-A visual template is a tool commonly used by graphic facilitators, such as Cara Holland or Emer O’Leary, to inspire workshop participants.
+A visual template is a tool commonly used by graphic facilitators to inspire workshop participants.
 It is essentially a technique which turns a plain flipchart or whiteboard into a visual prompt to guide and focus students’ attention.
 It uses simple iconography to represent topics and bold text to catch their eyes and imaginations.
 Put simply, it is far more exciting and inspiring than a boring old blank white space.

 Take these templates on saving electricity or reducing plastic, for example.
 Students add their ideas using post-it notes, writing directly or by adding their own drawings.
 Prior to this activity, you could ask them to read or listen to some information on either topic.